-Adoption of the proposed amendments would not affect or modify existing City policies or development regulations addressing public services.
+Adoption of the Project, which would apply to design of residential, multi-family, commercial and office development would not affect or modify existing City policies or development regulations addressing public services.

 The City has structured its development impact fees to provide for adequate public infrastructure and services for new development.
 Impacts of new development would continue to be addressed at a project level through design, building codes, fee payment, and other means deemed acceptable to service providers.
-The proposed amendments would not affect the City's planning in this regard.
+The proposed project would not affect the City's planning in this regard.

-The proposed ordinance would not affect the various City policies and programs that fund public services.
-Adoption of the proposed ordinance would not result in any reasonably foreseeable increase in demand for police, fire or emergency services.
-These services are now provided in the areas affected by the ordinance and would continue to be provided as needed.
-No new effects on public services would occur as a result of adoption of the proposed ordinance.
+The proposed project would affect design and would not affect the various City policies and programs that fund public services.
+Adoption of the proposed project would not result in any reasonably foreseeable increase in demand for police, fire or emergency services.
+These services are now provided in the areas affected by the project and would continue to be provided as needed.
+No new effects on public services would occur as a result of adoption of the proposed project.